 You might find Customers adopting a particular feature, watching a video tutorial, or working with your customer success team are the customer actions that you are looking to drive the business metric.

 There are a number of frameworks and methodologies by which CS teams can figure out the connection between customer actions and retention.
-Mature orgs like Looker will lean on their Data Science teams, but for the self-starters and those early on in CS, you can start uncovering the connection between actions and retention by simply comparing metrics across features and product utilization of your best accounts with those that you are looking to grow.
+Mature organizations like Looker at Google Cloud will lean on their Data Science teams, but for the self-starters and those early on in CS, you can start uncovering the connection between actions and retention by simply comparing metrics across features and product utilization of your best accounts with those that you are looking to grow.

 For example, Looker (Google Cloud), one of our customers, determined that usage of Looker support, query and user growth, and adoption of power user features were a key driver of retention.